Research and analysis

 Casey Family Programs provides a range of implementation, information synthesis, data analytic, research and evaluation services to public child welfare systems and leaders intended to support decision-making, bolster system integration, build capacity and support sustainability.
 These efforts help child welfare professionals improve their programs and practices.
 Our staff provide in-depth analyses and information on both new and established practices and policies by engaging in the work directly, supporting jurisdiction staff engaging in the work, and connecting jurisdictions to local universities and other foundations who can help support their work.

-Casey Family Programs also maintains a Human Subjects Review Committee (HSRC), which provides broad oversight, resources, and education around risk and compliance issues relating to all research, evaluation and related activities involving the collection and use of information from human participants.
+Casey Family Programs also manages a Human Subjects Review Committee (HSRC) process, which provides broad oversight, resources and education around risk and compliance issues relating to all research, evaluation and related activities involving the collection and use of information from human participants.